-The research in openGTN will be performed within a network of 7 R&D institutes spread over Europe.
-The Medical Image Analysis group (IMAG/e) of the Department of Biomedical Engineering of the Eindhoven University of Technology, The Netherlands, will coordinate the project and will host 3 Early Stage Researchers (ESRs), supported by the highly prestigious and competitive Marie Curie Innovative Training Networks (ITN) fellowship program.
+The research in openGTN is performed within a network of 7 R&D institutes spread over Europe.
+The Medical Image Analysis group (IMAG/e) of the Department of Biomedical Engineering of the Eindhoven University of Technology, The Netherlands, coordinates the project and hosts 3 Early Stage Researchers (ESRs), supported by the highly prestigious and competitive Marie Curie Innovative Training Networks (ITN) fellowship program.

 More information about the research team can be found under here.